neilpatel/MyPaintSoftware/README.md

 	+ New
 		+ Create a new file
 	+ Open
-		+ Open a preexisting file
+		+ Open a existing file
 	+ Save
 		+ Save the current progress by updating the last saved version of the file to match current version
 	+ Save As